Recourse Factoring vs. Non-Recourse Factoring: The Essential Guide

 Cons:

-- More of a risk if a customer doesn’t pay.
+• A greater risk if a customer doesn’t pay

 What is Non-Recourse Factoring?

-Non-recourse factoring means the company assumes the credit risk if a customer doesn’t pay for specified reasons.
+Non-recourse factoring means the factoring company assumes most of the risk of non-payment by customers.
 The non-recourse factoring agreement outlines when the factoring company is responsible for non-payment and when it can force the repurchase.

 Most factoring companies that provide non-recourse factoring maintain a credit check process.
 Each time a company submits an invoice, the business that owes the invoice amount must pass the credit check.